 Other colors you don’t want to see in your dog’s poop include grey/light tan, or white flecks.
 Grey or light tan stools can be an indicator of liver or pancreatic problems.
 The appearance of white flecks in a dog’s stool can be a symptom of worms, which are contagious and require immediate veterinary attention (note that ingested rice grains may also be confused for worms).
 And what if it’s their own white (or other color) fur that you’re finding in their poop?
 If your dog is frequently licking their fur (and subsequently swallowing it), furry stool can be a symptom of allergies or another skin disease.

 Most dogs find it hard to resist a garbage can, or their canine instincts to devour whatever plush toys they get their paws on.
 But if your dog steals a leftover chicken bone or plays a little too rough with their squeaky toys, you may see those objects in their poop later on.
 Unfortunately, if all pieces of the foreign object don’t successfully pass through their digestive system, there’s a risk of bowel obstruction—a painful and potentially life-threatening blockage of the GI tract that prevents food flow to the bowels.
 Vomiting is the first clue, but if your dog is not passing stool at all that can also indicate an obstruction.
+If you’re seeing any of these signs, see your veterinary team immediately.

 Details on dog diarrhea